Lingually Displaced Mandibular Canines & Hard Palate Trauma

 This is a very delicate procedure and carries very high success rate (in our hands) since the availability of Mineral Trioxide Aggregate (MTA).
 We have used it as the material of choice since 2005.
 The previous agent (calcium hydroxide) was much more caustic and tended to "burn" the pulp.
 The success rate of MTA treated cases is quoted as 92% in a seminal ten year study based in vet dental clinics in Finland.
 This compares with 67% when caclium hydroxide was previously the agent.
 Luotonen N et al, JAVMA, Vol 244, No. 4, February 15, 2014 Vital pulp therapy in dogs: 190 cases (2001–2011).

 The intention of the procedure is to keep the pulp alive and allow the shortened lower canines to develop normally and contribute to the strength of the lower jaws.

 Radiograph left lower canine before (left) and immediately after (right) surgery.
 Note the immature morphology of the canine teeth - thin walls and open root apices.

-In order to monitor this process of maturation we need to radiograph these teeth at four to six months post-op.
-This is a mandatory check and we will not perform this surgery unless the owner agrees to this.
+In order to monitor this process of maturation we need to radiograph these teeth twice at 4-6 months post-op and again at 12 -16 weeks post-op.
+This is a mandatory check.
+The quoted success reate of 92% implies 8% failure.
+Half of those to fail in the Luotonen study happened over a year post-op.
+To ensure any failure of maturity is identified we will not perform this surgery unless the owner agrees to this.

 The left radiograph shows the left lower canine immediately after crown amputation and partial pulpectomy.
 The right radiograph is same tooth 18 weeks post-op.
 Note the thicker dentine walls, development of an internal dentine bridge between pulp and direct pulp cap and the closed and matured root apex.
 These three criteria indicate a successful procedure at this stage.